TCP Co-Founder & Artistic Director, Instructor

 Taiko Tots Founder and Instructor

 Yeeman (Manman) is a dedicated taiko practitioner, performer and teacher.
 Yeeman has also been passionately devoted to Orff music education, and completed all the Level I – III courses from San Francisco International Orff in Summer 2013.
 Taiko and the Orff approach work perfectly with each other as they both celebrate the essence of the mind, body and spirit.
 In 2012, awarded a one-year fellowship for studying with the Taiko Center of the Pacific (TCP), Yeeman has been working as a performing member and teacher at TCP in Honolulu, Hawaii since then.
 She started the Taiko for Toddlers program utilizing the Orff approach and spread the joy of taiko and music to many families and young children.
 Originally from Hong Kong, finished her MPhil in Musicology from University of Hong Kong in 2010, Yeeman has been actively participated in various performing arts activities since 2005 including Japanese Taiko, Balinese Gamelan, and modern dance.
 Other than working at TCP since 2012.
-Yeeman has worked as a visiting teacher in Los Angeles Taiko Institute in Feb and March 2015 and started the new program “Taiko Together.” www.yeemanmui.com
+Yeeman has worked as a visiting teacher in Los Angeles Taiko Institute in Feb and March 2015 and started the popular program “Taiko Together.” www.yeemanmui.com

 Patrick Seiji Oiye is a fourth generation Japanese American artist, musician, and performer currently based in Honolulu.
 He believes that through art we can all come closer to understanding our nature and the world around us.
 Patrick specializes in the Tsugaru shamisen (a Japanese banjo-like lute) and taiko drumming.
 He has studied shamisen with Hiroshi Nitta, founder of the celebrated Nitta Ryu Tsugaru Shamisen School in Sapporo, Japan and taiko with master artist Kenny Endo in Honolulu.
 Patrick has been in productions at the University of Hawaii playing guitar, taiko and dancing and has provided a live score of shamisen, taiko and shinobue (bamboo flute) for thousands of children at the Honolulu Theater for Youth.